wawawawawawawa/Alien-Swarm-AutoRecord/README.md

    exec autorecording
    AutoRecording
    ```
-   *This will reload autorecording.cfg and execute the alias AutoRecording when you change map*
+   *This will reload autorecording.cfg to update the AutoRecording alias and execute it*

+4) Each game is now named asrd_(date/time when game was launched)_X

+   X is the game number (50 = 50th map change or restart)

+   If you want to rename and sort those, I made another tool for this purpose : [DemoRenamer]()